achrafkassimi/AirBnB_clone/README.md

-#0x00.
+# 0x00.
 AirBnB clone - The console
-##1-description of the project :
+## description of the project :

 I know you were waiting for it: it’s here!